-Mizuki raised his voice dramatically.
+He raised his voice dramatically.
 "You're not human.
 You're a monster.
 You're Kyubey, the Nine-Brained Demon Fox that attacked Leaf Village twelve years ago!"

 Naruto shrugged.
 "Yeah, I know."

-"Come on, it doesn't take a genius to figure out.
+"It doesn't take a genius to figure out.
 The Nine-Brained Demon Fox attacks the village around my birthday.
-Then it disappears, and nobody talks or writes about what happened to it.
-Not "the Fourth Hokage killed it".
-Not "the Fourth Hokage drove it away".
-He does something heroic to it, and then it's gone.
-And then everyone in the village hates me, like really hates me, for as long as I can remember, and they never ever say why."
+Then it disappears, and nobody talks about what happened to it.
+Not 'The Fourth Hokage killed it'.
+Not 'The Fourth Hokage drove it away'.
+He does something heroic to it, and it's gone.
+And then everyone in the village hates me, really hates me, for as long as I can remember, and they never ever say why."

 "Oh, for fuck's sake!"
 Mizuki snapped.
 "I've been talking to a clone?"

-Naruto ignored him.
+The arrogant fool ignored him.
 "Round One is called Let's Guess Which Lethal Forbidden Technique Naruto Learned Today."

 "If you win, you get to advance to Round Two.
 If you lose… you die."

-There was a soft popping sound, and then something moved in Mizuki's peripheral vision.
+There was a soft popping sound, and then something flashed in Mizuki's peripheral vision.
 He whirled around to see a kunai coming at him fast.

 "You almost had me going for a second, you little monster."
-Mizuki started to turn back, then reflexively moved to try to block a second kunai coming at him from the edge of his vision.
-The same thing happened again.
+Mizuki started to turn back towards Naruto, then reflexively moved to block a second kunai.
+This one came from the edge of his vision as well, but Mizuki deflected it with contemptuous ease.

-"Shadow clones?!
-How the hell can you make shadow clones?!"
+"Shadow clones?!" he screamed.
+"How the hell can you make shadow clones?!"

-"You're bluffing.
-So you've got four or five shadow clones hidden in this clearing.
-They're still clones of a pathetic dropout, and I'm a Chūnin instructor.
+"You're bluffing," he insisted.
+"So you've got four or five shadow clones hidden in this clearing.
+They're still clones of an incompetent dropout, and I'm practically a jōnin.
 What do you think they can do to me?"